arianamoran450/bitacora/README.md

 There are some environment variables needed to run the project:

 ```
-PORT -> This is the port in which the server will run
+PORT: This is the port in which the server will run
-MONGO_URI -> The MongoDB's uri, you can use a local database or a cloud database
+MONGO_URI: The MongoDB's uri, you can use a local database or a cloud database
-SECRET_KEY -> This is a secret key for Json Web Tokens
+SECRET_KEY: This is a secret key for Json Web Tokens

-You can add more environment variables is you need to
+You can add more environment variables if you need to
 ```

 ## Run the project